hivaidslab/RN-Categorization/README.md

 2. Place your `.fasta` files in a folder.
 3. Run the command above, pointing `--input-dir` at that folder.

-No paths need to be edited in the script itself — everything is passed via command-line arguments.
+No paths need to be edited in the script itself. everything is passed via command-line arguments.